dotnet/msbuild/documentation/high-level-introduction.md

 - `<Import>`
   - “Include” another file into the current process
 -  `<Project>`
-  - The “top level” parent of all content in a given file.
+  - The “top level” parent of all content in a given file

 ## XML Structure
   - The top level of each project/target/prop file is a `<Project>` node which contains many children
   - As noted above, each specific file type tends to contain certain items.
 However **these are all conventions**!
-  - If the XML is invalid (unclosed tag, etc) your build may fail in strange ways.
+  - If the XML is invalid (unclosed tag, etc) your build may fail in strange ways
     - macios has an xml check as pat of `make MSBuild`

 **Logic Constructs**

-  - Many nodes can have Conditions which when false will prevent them and their children from being used in a given build.
+  - Many nodes can have Conditions which when false will prevent them and their children from being used in a given build
-    - Conditions can even prevent entire files from being included.
+    - Conditions can even prevent entire files from being included
     - Almost everything can have one and they are very powerful
-  - There are XML constructs that mirror switch statements, recursion, and many other programming elements.
+  - There are XML constructs that mirror switch statements, recursion, and many other programming elements
   - As everything is strings, comparisions involves a number of quotes:

             <SwiftVerbose Condition="'$(SwiftVerbose)' == ''">false</SwiftVerbose>